 Our viewers direct the action, talking with us via live chat, challenging us to sing, dance and generally make fools of ourselves in front of thousands of viewers.
-The Desert Bus Craft-Along allows people from all over the world to help us raise money by donating incredible handmade art and goods for auction.
+The Desert Bus craft-along allows people from all over the world to help us raise money by donating incredible handmade art and goods for auction.

-Desert Bus is a great example of what happens when a huge community of people from all over the world - organizers, volunteers, crafters and viewers - come together to achieve a singular goal.
+Desert Bus is a great example of what happens when a huge community of people from all over the world - organizers, volunteers, crafters and viewers - come together to achieve a common goal.

-Desert Bus is actually a mini-game from the never-released Sega CD game Penn & Teller's Smoke and Mirrors.
+Desert Bus is a mini-game from the never-released Sega CD game Penn & Teller's Smoke and Mirrors.
 Challenging the player to drive a listing, unreliable, virtual bus on an endless, eight-hour-long strip of highway between Tucson, Arizona, and Las Vegas, Nevada, it is widely regarded to be the worst video game ever made.

 Child's Play is a registered charity dedicated to improving the lives of children undergoing treatment in the hospital with toys and games.
-The charity supports a network of over 70 hospitals worldwide.
+The charity supports a network of over 100 hospitals worldwide.